and Pre-Winter service and/or storage.

 Service exhaust port finned nuts & internal rings with anti-seize, cleaning well first.

-Unfasten front fork gaiters at tops of 'lowers'; inspect for leaks, water, etc.
+Unfasten front fork gaiters at tops of 'lowers'; inspect for leaks, water, etc. Be mindful of nicks in the fork tubes, stone them, and if no gaiters, consider them.

 Go over 100% of all electrical connections reasonably possible, inspecting for tightness, security, no corrosion.